JuanPardos/easypass/README.md

 The compiled binary will be available in `src-tauri/target/release/`.

 > **Note:** Ensure UPX is installed and available in your PATH for optimal binary compression.
+Linux user may need to modify UPX settings (beforeBundleCommand) in `src-tauri/tauri.conf.json`.

 ## Project Structure